Terminally ill Connecticut woman ends her life on her own terms, in Vermont

 Others express moral opposition to assisted suicide and say there are no safeguards to protect vulnerable patients from coercion.

-Bluestein, a lifelong activist, who pushed for similar legislation to be passed in Connecticut and New York, which has not happened, wanted to make sure she didn’t die like her mother, in a hospital bed after a prolonged illness.
-She told The Associated Press last year that she wanted to die surrounded by her husband, children, grandchildren, wonderful neighbors, friends and dog.
+Bluestein, a lifelong activist, who advocated for similar legislation to be passed in Connecticut and New York, which has not happened, wanted to make sure she didn’t die like her mother, in a hospital bed after a prolonged illness.
+She told The Associated Press last year that she wanted to pass away surrounded by her husband, children, grandchildren, wonderful neighbors, friends and dog.

 “I wanted to have a death that was meaningful, but that it didn’t take forever … for me to die,” she said.